COVID Testing Requirement

 - Academic professors/researchers (J visa)

-If you already possess a visa, or your travel is eligible under visa-waiver, and are seeking an exception to allow travel direct from the Schengen zone within the next 30 days, contact the U.S. Embassy at LjubljanaVisa@state.gov, providing:
+If you already possess a visa, or your travel is eligible under visa-waiver and you have an approved ESTA, and are seeking an Embassy exception to allow travel direct from the Schengen zone within the next 30 days under one of the above listed exceptions, contact the U.S. Embassy at LjubljanaVisa@state.gov, providing for each traveler:

 - Full name

 - Country of Birth

 - Grounds for Exception.
 For Business travelers, please note what critical infrastructure field you work in, what your own activities will be, and why the activities require your physical presence in the U.S.

 If your request is approved, it is valid for one entry within a specified 30 day window; any future travel to the United States will require another approval.
 The approval is entirely electronic and will be visible to airlines and U.S. Customs and Border Protection (CBP).
 Nevertheless, admission remains subject to a determination by CBP officers at ports of entry and travelers.
 Travelers must follow U.S. Centers for Disease Control and Prevention guidelines upon arrival.

 Travelers needing to apply for a new visa